-Deloitte Australia developed the Digital Career Compass program to help close the growing skills gap in Australia’s technology industry, by empowering diverse and often disadvantaged communities to thrive in the digital workforce.
+Deloitte Australia developed the Digital Career Compass programme to help close the growing skills gap in Australia’s technology industry, by empowering diverse and often disadvantaged communities to thrive in the digital workforce.
 More than half of Australians have little to no understanding of coding, blockchain, Artificial Intelligence or data analysis and the COVID-19 pandemic seems to have driven a greater skills shortage of technology talent.
 By 2025, Australia will need over 150,000 more digital technology workers - representing one in four jobs created during that period.

-“I was born into a family where a girl's education is considered an expense rather than an investment,” said one woman who recently completed the program.
-“Growing up, I was told a career in tech is for boys – this motivated me to increase my interest in technology and software.”
+“I was born into a family where a girl's education is considered an expense rather than an investment,” said one woman who recently completed the programme.
+“Growing up, I was told a career in tech is for boys - this motivated me to increase my interest in technology and software.”